How to add epub files to your Kindle or Kindle app

 ▸ At the end of April 2022, Amazon started sending emails to Kindle users informing that from August 2022, you will no longer be able to add mobi files to your Kindle, Kindle app, or Kindle cloud library.
 Note: All the mobi files that you have already added to your Kindle won’t be affected, and you don’t have to convert them.

-▸ I have checked the Amazon Help page with file formats supported by Kindle, and found out that epub is already on a list of supported files – but only if you use email as as a way to add files.
+▸ I have checked the Amazon Help page with file formats supported by Kindle, and found out that epub is already on a list of supported files – but only if you use email as a way to add files.

 ▸ I have used Wayback Machine to find when epub was added to the list.
 It happened most probably at the beginning of 2022.
 In October 2021 the epub file format was still not included.